thinker3197/ink/README.md

-# blog
+# Ink

-Pool of my thoughts
+A jekyll theme for humans.